elves/elvish/website/learn/scripting-case-studies.md

--   Perhaps subjectively, Elvish's syntax is more readable: instead of keywords like `in`, `do` and `done`, Elvish's [`for`](../ref/language.html#for) command doesn't have `in`, and uses familiar punctuation to delimite different parts of the command: the list of elements with `[` and `]`, and the loop body with `{` and `}`.
+-   Perhaps subjectively, Elvish's syntax is more readable: instead of keywords like `in`, `do` and `done`, Elvish's [`for`](../ref/language.html#for) command doesn't have `in`, and uses familiar punctuation to delimit different parts of the command: the list of elements with `[` and `]`, and the loop body with `{` and `}`.